-Bulls on Wall Street is a day trading education company set up by Kunal Desai in 2009, an experienced trader with an estimated net worth of $4 million.
-They currently sell online trading courses to young, naive wannabe traders, teaching them the fundamentals of day trading through multiple options such as chat rooms, webinars, online video lessons, and boot camps.
-Most likely you discovered Kunal through his marketing video below on Youtube that portrays this cool trader lifestyle of him driving a blue Porsche 911 and showing off his boat.
-His buddy Cameron Fous and Tim Sykes also employ similar marketing tactics to sell subscriptions and events.
+Bulls on Wall Street is a day trading education company set up by Kunal Desai in 2009.
+Desai is an experienced trader with an estimated net worth of $4 million.
+They currently sell online trading courses to beginner and intermediate traders.
+Teaching them the basics of day trading through chat rooms, webinars, video lessons, and bootcamps.
+Most likely you discovered Kunal through the marketing video below on YouTube, portraying this cool trader lifestyle of him driving a Porsche 911 and showing off his boat.
+His buddy Cameron Fous and Jason Bond also employ similar marketing tactics to sell subscriptions.

-In this article, I will show you exactly what I think about Bulls on Wall Street and give you an overview of the pros and cons of the program.
-You will learn about their products and whether or not they are just blatant scam artists looking to sell over-priced courses to suckers.
+In this article, I will show you exactly what I think about Bulls on Wall Street and give you an overview of the pros and cons of the service.
+You will learn about their products and whether or not they are scam artists looking to sell overpriced courses to suckers.

-The main program which BOWS promote heavily is the 60 Day Trader Bootcamp, it is a hands-on training course that shows you 15 different trade setups in live action.
+The main program which BOWS heavily promotes is the 60 Day Trader Bootcamp.
+It is a hands-on training course that shows you 15 different trade setups in live action.
 Kunal Desai hosts about 4 to 5 bootcamps annually and everything is done live.
 Nothing is pre-recorded.

 60 Day Bootcamp Overview

-This course is loaded with tons of material but is very pricey:
+This course is loaded with tons of material: